 These are all the essentials you need, so before you go out of the door, get in your car and drive to the location, make sure that you have them with you!
 Whatever the case, don’t take the lunch box your mum has prepared for you.
 Just like for any interview, you should eat lightly an hour or two before the meeting and not present your meal during the interview.

-There are many things you need to consider before going to a job interview.
+There are many things you need to consider before going to a job interview, like when and how to follow up.
 Just make sure that you prepare in advance and don’t leave anything on chance.
 Don’t forget that success is all about what you make of the opportunities that are presented to you.
 Just like Confucius once said, ‘success depends upon previous preparation, and without such preparation there is sure to be failure.’

 What you are you planning?
 How are you going to prepare for your next interview?
 Let us know in the comments section below!